athul/blog/content/blog/probot/index.md

 It works right?
 Congratulations :tada: You just made yourself a GitHub :octocat: app :tada: :tada:
 ##### Redelivering Webhook⤴️
-We can redeliver the webhooks of any event triggered by the app and we can redeliver them by going to Settings->Installed Apps-><your app>->Advanced Settings->
+We can redeliver the webhooks of any event triggered by the app and we can redeliver them by going to Settings->Installed Apps-><your app name>->Advanced Settings->

 #### Commenting on PRs
 If you check the app settings in GitHub for your app,you can see that the app also works for Pull Requests.
 This is due the edit on `app.yml` file before registering our app.